Quack Pack: Production

 Co-producers Kevin Crosby Hopps and Toby Shelton turned to Donald Duck shorts for inspiration for Quack Pack.
 Shelton noted that in the shorts, Donald mostly interacted with humans, and decided to incorporate humans into the world of Quack Pack.
 This contrasted with DuckTales, a previous Disney Afternoon series, where the world is inhabited by other anthropomorphic animals.
 Shelton considers Quack Pack as more of an extension of the original Donald Duck shorts than of DuckTales.
 Because of this, many characters from the DuckTales cartoons and comics, including Disney characters, such as Scrooge McDuck, Launchpad McQuack, and Mickey Mouse don't appear in the series, although Ludwig Von Drake does make a couple of appearances.

 In the show, the previously interchangeable nephews were given their own voices and personalities.
 Huey was the smooth-talker and schemer, Louie was the athlete and oddball, and Dewey was the intellectual and prankster.

 The original title of the show was Duck Daze, but was changed to Quack Pack before release.
 There are still references to Duck Daze in the theme song.

 Release

 After Quack Pack left the Disney Afternoon block and following the launch of Disney's One Saturday Morning on ABC, it eventually resurfaced in reruns on Disney Channel, and later on Toon Disney.
 The show was removed from the channel's line up along with several other Disney shows in November 2004.

-This show currently airs on Disney Junior in Turkey, Netherlands, Flanders, Japan, and Southern Africa, on Disney Channel in Germany, India, Mexico, Poland and Turkey, and Disney XD in Scandinavia and Latin America.
+This show was aired on Disney Junior in Turkey, Netherlands, Flanders, Japan, and Southern Africa, on Disney Channel in Germany, India, Mexico, Poland and Turkey, and Disney XD in Scandinavia and Latin America.

 All episodes of the series are currently available on the Disney+ streaming service.